omercanyy/budget/README.md

 # Budget

 Budget software helps you categorize your spendings.
+You can customize categories in the rummer file.

 ## How to run
 ```